aditi-keerti/CoinSquare/readme.md

 ## Overview

-Coinsquare is designed to offer a comprehensive cryptocurrency trading experience.
+Coinsquare designed to offer a comprehensive cryptocurrency trading experience.
 Users can access real-time pricing details, trade cryptocurrencies, manage their user profiles, and receive assistance through an integrated ChatGPT-powered chatbot.
 The platform also ensures security with features such as OTP verification and password change.

 ## Features